kambanwait/HertsHeritageWPTheme/readme.md

 # HertsHeritageWPTheme
-WordPress theme for Herts Heritage
+A WordPress theme for Herts Heritage ltd.

+Built on top of (Bones)[http://themble.com/bones/], a skeleton template.